GAMBLEGHOST/GAMBLEGHOST/README.md

-image and colored texts here soon
+image and colored texts here soon if i find out how it works yes wip